 HISTORY OF PASCO COUNTY

-This page was last revised on Sept.
-21, 2012.In a 1937 newspaper article, A. S. Gower recalled that as mill superintendent he sawed the first log at Fivay in 1904 and the last one in 1912.
+This page was last revised on March 18, 2014.In a 1937 newspaper article, A. S. Gower recalled that as mill superintendent he sawed the first log at Fivay in 1904 and the last one in 1912.
 Gower said the saw mill equipment included four separate mills, 14 locomotives, 75 miles of tram road, 50 log cars, two big steel loaders, big steel skidder, and 150 mules.
 He said the town of Fivay had three hotels, a club house, a 100,000 gallon 100 foot water tank with electric lights and running water in all the houses.
 One big commissary with a stock of $40,000 provided a shopping place for the citizens.

 According to MacManus, “At its peak in 1910 Fivay was probably the largest sawmill operation in Florida.
 At that time, the town had a population of 1,500.
 Employees worked round-the-clock in day and night shifts to keep the boilers operating continuously.”